Primarily a genetic disease due to Mendelian-recessive inheritance of Mediterranean fever gene mutations.

 Familial Mediterranean fever (FMF; phenotype Mendelian Inheritance in Man number 249100) is part of the currently expanding family of auto-inflammatory disorders.The disease originated over 2000 years ago in western Asia and spread to the Mediterranean basin and the rest of the globe with the advent of extensive global migration.
 First classified as a clinical disease by Siegal in 1949, this genetic disorder of specific populations has both clinical and genetic definitions.

-The clinical definition is recurrent self-limiting attacks of fever, severe abdominal pain, arthralgias or monoarthritis, pleurisy, or an erysipeloid rash on one ankle or foot, typically lasting 24 to 72 hours.
-FMF mainly affects populations from the Mediterranean basin, especially people of Arabian, Turkish, Sephardic Jewish, and Armenian ancestry, in whom the disease is relatively frequent.
+The clinical definition is recurrent self-limiting attacks of fever, severe abdominal pain, arthralgias or monoarthritis, pleurisy, or an erysipeloid rash on one ankle or foot, typically lasting 24-72 hours.
+FMF mainly affects populations from the Mediterranean basin, especially people of Arab, Turkish, Sephardic Jewish, and Armenian ancestry, in whom the disease is relatively frequent.
 For the majority of patients, the first clinical signs appear during childhood.